LaRe: Latent Refocusing for Multimodal Reasoning: Experiments

+\paragraph{Role of Each Module.} As shown in Table \ref{tab:ablation}, the full LaRe configuration achieves the most competitive performance, striking a superior balance between reasoning accuracy (74.7\%) and inference efficiency (65.0 tokens).
+The removal of Semantic Augmentation results in the sharpest decline in accuracy (-7.5\%), highlighting its indispensable role in regularizing the latent space and preserving the fine-grained visual-semantic fidelity required for complex logic.
+Meanwhile, discarding the Extractor leads to a 5.4\% drop in accuracy and a massive surge in token consumption (+24.1), demonstrating that the iterative refocusing mechanism is vital for pinpointing reasoning-relevant visual cues and preventing the model from generating verbose, redundant outputs.
+Finally, the simultaneous removal of both components leads to a compounded performance degradation, with accuracy falling to 64.5\% and token usage spiking to 95.9, which validates the synergy between latent-space structuring and dynamic refocusing in our proposed paradigm.

+\paragraph{Impact of Reconstruction Objective.} Table \ref{tab:semantic_ablation} presents the impact of different reconstruction objectives within the semantic augmentation strategy.
+Experimental results indicate that the removal of the reconstruction loss $\mathcal{L}_{rec}$ leads to a significant performance decline across all benchmarks, where the average accuracy drops from 62.9\% to 56.6\%.
+This observation underscores the role of the visual reconstruction task in guiding the model to establish structured latent space representations, which ensures that latent variables retain essential visual evidence throughout multiple reasoning iterations.
+Moreover, the feature-space denoising reconstruction mechanism utilized in LaRe demonstrates a clear advantage over ablation variants based on raw pixels or the standard regression objective.
+This suggests that the implicit regularization introduced by the denoising task allows the model to capture high-level spatial logic and fine-grained semantics more effectively, which substantially improves the reliability of multimodal reasoning.

-\paragraph{Impact of Reasoning Steps.} In Figure~\ref{fig:step_abl}, we systematically ablate the number of iterative reasoning steps \(K\) to understand its effect on CoCoVa's performance.
-The results reveal a clear pattern of diminishing returns as the number of steps increases.
-Initially, performance improves substantially with additional reasoning steps, demonstrating the value of iterative refinement in the continuous latent space.
-Concurrently, output length decreases significantly, indicating more efficient reasoning.
-However, beyond a certain threshold, further increases in reasoning steps yield minimal performance gains while output length stabilizes.
-This saturation effect suggests that the model reaches a stable reasoning state after an optimal number of iterations.
+\paragraph{Impact of Reasoning Steps.} The ablation study on the number of iterative steps (Figure \ref{fig:step_abl}) reveals a clear pattern of diminishing returns.
+Increasing the initial number of steps markedly improves performance and substantially reduces output length, validating the effectiveness of the iterative refocusing process.
+However, once the number of steps reaches a saturation threshold, both performance gains and output compression plateau.
+This finding indicates that the model can attain a stable reasoning state and offers guidance on the optimal number of steps to balance computational cost and reasoning effectiveness.